 The fact is that ANY extreme workout – P90X, Insanity, plyometrics, football combine camps – or other intense exercise routines can cause rhabdomyolysis.
 Here are some tips on how to set up a safe exercise program.

-I mention this because there there are some people who down play its significance and try to prove this to you by quoting studies and doing lots of math.
-With respect, no matter how many letters they have behind their name or how smart they sound, they suffer from the same lack of information I do.
+Some people who down play its significance and try to prove this to you by quoting studies and statistics.
+With respect, no matter how smart they sound, they suffer from the same lack of information I do.
 They don’t know any more than I do what the rate is.

 Hopefully the CDC will eventually put out some better statistics.